tomkingkong/planet-express/README.md

 ## Set Up
 Clone this project
 Run `npm install` from the root directory
 Run `npm start` and visit localhost:3000 in your browser
 You can run tests with `npm test`

 <strong>Note*
-In order to make a few of the fetch calls, CORS will need to be enabled in your browser.
+In order to make a few of the fetch calls, CORS will need to be enabled in your browser.</strong>
-This project was meant to be viewed on mobile, and will look awkward on screens > 500px width.</strong>

 ## Development
-After a day of determining the goals of my app, I worked in Sketch to develop wireframes and a prototype to aid in building out the React components.
+After determining the goals of this app, I worked in Sketch to develop wireframes and a prototype to aid in building out the React components.
 Wireframes/prototype:
 [Destination-selections](https://raw.githubusercontent.com/tomkingkong/planet-express/master/public/images/screenshots/planet-express-wireframe-destinations.png)
 [Journey](https://raw.githubusercontent.com/tomkingkong/planet-express/master/public/images/screenshots/planet-express-wireframe-journey.png)